 If you already have title-by-title subscriptions, you can renew these using our online portal.
 To do this, you will need your customer number.
 Please contact our customer services team if you do not have this information.

-An individual title subscription comes with a 20 year backfile (where it exists).
 We have supplied link resolver vendors with up-to-date title lists (KBART files) for all of our products, so you can refresh your holdings data each year.
 Title lists are also available to download from Taylor & Francis Online.
 These files will be updated on an annual basis.

 Should you wish to get your request bespoke title lists direct from Taylor & Francis, please contact your account manager who will be happy to help.